Man Mano Che

 Little by little you realize that the wind

-Blows on your face and steals a smile from you
+Blows your face and steals a smile

 (…)

-That sweet memory, faded by time
+That sweet memory faded by time

-From when you lived with me in a room
+Of when you lived with me in a room

 (…)